collective/collective.upgrade/README.rst

 possible to specify the paths of the portals to upgrade.

-It uses the same incremental commit support described above for each portal and commits after each portal.
+It uses the same incremental commit support described above for each portal and commits after each portal and can also be run using the `@@collective.upgrade.form` view on the container of the portals to upgrade or using the console script described in the `Quick Start`_ section.

 Command-line Script
 -------------------